tilt-dev/company/product-development/README.md

 ## Solution scope, final implementation, and demo
 - Screenshots, gifs, or video
 - Link to company meeting, where problem and implementation were presented
+- As a Tilt user, I should be able to experience this change (e.g. know how to use this new feature), after reading this section.

+## Updated docs and blog posts, if applicable
+- Links

 ## Out of scope, related, and/or future work, if applicable
 - We are considering surfacing some of this information to TiltCloud in real-time.
 See this Clubhouse story.
 - Clubhouse story for adding additional statuses and colors

-## Updated docs and blog posts, if applicable
-- Links

 ## Follow up customer conversations, if applicable
 - Links to or screenshots of customer meetings, Slack conversations, etc.